 Step 5: Measure and Scale

-If the pilot shows improvement, roll out to the full team.
+Positive pilot results are your signal to roll out to the full team.
 Expand the metrics you track to include cost-per-hire and quality-of-hire over time.
 For a detailed walkthrough of building an AI-powered workflow, see our guide on how to automate your recruiting workflow with AI.

 How Does AI Recruiting Differ for In-House Teams vs Agencies?

-Sixty-six percent of managers and executives say most recent hires were not fully prepared for their roles, according to Deloitte's 2025 Global Human Capital Trends.
-AI recruiting addresses that preparation gap differently depending on whether you're hiring internally or placing candidates for clients.
+According to Deloitte’s 2025 Global Human Capital Trends, 66% of managers and executives say most recent hires were not fully prepared for their roles.
+How AI recruiting addresses that preparation gap depends on whether you’re hiring internally or placing candidates for clients.

 In-House Talent Teams